Quick Summary

 4. Phase 4: The Emeritus Phase (Age 70+)

-You have likely earned a high income, but have you saved enough to maintain your lifestyle for 30 years?
+You have likely earned a top-tier income for decades, but generating wealth and preserving wealth are two entirely different skill sets.
+Have you saved enough to maintain your desired lifestyle for a retirement that could easily last 30 years?

-• Healthcare Costs: Ironically, doctors often underestimate their own future healthcare costs.
+- Healthcare Costs: Ironically, doctors often drastically underestimate their own future healthcare costs.
+Ensure you have a robust plan for premium health coverage once you leave your hospital or group plan.

-• Estate Planning: It's not just about having money; it's about not leaving a mess for your family.
-Update your will, trusts, and power of attorney.
+- Estate Planning: It is not just about having money; it is about not leaving a chaotic mess for your grieving family.
+Update your will, establish necessary trusts, and clearly designate powers of attorney for both healthcare and finances.

-You need a reason to get out of bed.
-"Playing golf" is not a purpose; it is a pastime.
-Purpose involves Structure, Social Connection, and Contribution.
+You need a compelling reason to get out of bed on a Tuesday morning.
+"Playing golf" or "relaxing" is not a purpose; it is a temporary pastime.
+True purpose in retirement involves three non-negotiable pillars: Structure, Social Connection, and Contribution.

-The medical school always needs anatomy demonstrators.
-The college needs examiners.
+The medical school always needs experienced anatomy demonstrators.
+The residency program desperately needs mentors who aren't bogged down by RVU targets.

-• Benefit: Keeps you intellectually engaged and socially connected to the profession, without the stress of complications.
+- Benefit: Keeps you intellectually razor-sharp and socially connected to the profession, providing the camaraderie of the hospital without the crushing stress of patient complications.

 2. Surgical Assisting

-• Benefit: You get the banter of the OT, the joy of surgery, but none of the responsibility or paperwork.
-You can be the calm, experienced voice for a younger surgeon.
+- Benefit: You get the banter of the OT, the tactile joy of handling tissue, and the satisfaction of a well-executed case, but absolutely none of the ultimate responsibility, the postoperative ward rounds, or the endless electronic medical record (EMR) paperwork.
+You can be the calm, experienced, grey-haired voice of reason for a younger surgeon struggling through a difficult revision.

 3. Global Surgery